The Emerson Fund

-The Emerson Foundation was established in 1991 by the Trustees of the Military Chaplains Association to provide a means whereby members and friends could contribute to the Investment Fund.
-The Foundation was named for Chaplain William Emerson, the first chaplain in the military, being a pastor of the fighting congregation at Concord, Massachusetts.
+The Emerson Fund was established in 1991 by the Trustees of the Military Chaplains Association to provide a means whereby members and friends could contribute to the Investment Fund.
+The Fund was named for Chaplain William Emerson, the first chaplain in the military, being a pastor of the fighting congregation at Concord, Massachusetts.
 When the alarm was sounded by Amos Melvan that the British were afoot, Chaplain Emerson was the first to arrive.
 While the Continental Congress did not take action to establish the chaplaincy until July 19, 1775, Chaplain Emerson is honored as the first chaplain in the Revolution.

 The Emerson Fund is used to support the Operating Fund of the Military Chaplains Association, but may be directed to any use the National Executive Committee feels necessary.
 The monies received for the Fund will be invested by the Trustees as designated investment funds.